apache/nuttx-apps/graphics/twm4nx/README.txt

        files
     4. I have seen some odd behavior when many NxTerm windows have been opened (around 15).
 Specifically, I see failures to start NSH in the windows so they come up blank.
-All other behaviors are normal.
+All other behaviors seem normal.
 Most likely, some NxTerm resource allocation is failing silently and leaving things in an unusable.
 The board I am using has 128Mb of SDRAM so I can't believe that memory is the limiting factor.
 These are, however,